WHY AUTOIMMUNE SUFFERERS

 If you’re like most people with autoimmune disorders, you likely suffered for years before getting a diagnosis.
 Once you had a name for what you’ve got, you likely start on some course of prescription medication but found that you still don’t feel like your old self.
 The complex problem of autoimmune disorders requires a more complex solution than conventional medicine provides.
 Taking medication to suppress the immune system only temporarily alleviates the symptoms.
 That’s basically like putting a bandaid on a gunshot wound.
 It’s not going to do much to solve or reduce the bigger problem.
 That’s why autoimmune sufferers are looking for better options.

 Eastern medicine takes a different approach.
 According to TCM (Traditional Chinese Medicine), autoimmune disorders happen when there’s an imbalance in the body, either an excess or deficiency or both in different areas.
 TCM takes into account the individuality of each autoimmune sufferer and provides a personalized, holistic diagnosis to correct the underlying issue, rather than just the symptoms.
+If you’re looking for a personalized diagnosis and solution, consider scheduling a virtual consultation with one of our Eastern medicine experts so they can listen to your concerns and goals and help come up with a custom wellness plan.

 A number of studies have documented that acupuncture causes positive physiological changes in the body within the nervous system, the immune system, the brain, circulation, and it can help reduce inflammation.
 It provides relief for pain and can help manage the symptoms which overall, can improve the quality of life for autoimmune sufferers.
 Acupuncture is an effective treatment for pain caused by systemic lupus erythematosus (SLE).
 These positive results were shown in the 2008 study ‘Acupuncture for Systemic Lupus Erythematosus: A pilot study RCT feasibility and safety study’ which assessed the safety and effectiveness of acupuncture as a means to treat pain associated with lupus.